Margo Dydek: Personal life

 Dydek was married and had two sons.
+Dydek spoke five languages and her teammates referred to her as "Large Marge".

 Death

 On 19 May 2011, Dydek, at the time pregnant with her third child, collapsed at her home in Brisbane due to cardiac arrest.
 She was taken by ambulance to a hospital and placed in a medically induced coma.
 She had been working as a coach for the Northside Wizards in the Queensland Basketball League.
 She never regained consciousness and died eight days later on 27 May 2011.